root-project/root/documentation/HttpServer/HttpServer.md

 | root.json.gz?compact=3  | 1207 bytes |
 +-------------------------+------------+

-One should take into account that json always includes names of the data fields which are not present in the binary representation.
+One should remember that json always includes names of the data fields which are not present in the binary representation.
 Even then, the size difference is negligible.

+`root.json` used in JSROOT to request objects from THttpServer.

 ### Generating images out of objects

-Three kinds of requests (root.png, root.gif, root.jpeg) could be used for creating images like:
+For the ROOT classes which are implementing Draw method (like [TH1](https://root.cern.ch/root/html/TH1.html) or [TGraph](https://root.cern.ch/root/html/TGraph.html))
+one could produce images with requests: `root.png`, `root.gif`, `root.jpeg`.
+For example:

     wget "http://localhost:8080/Files/hsimple.root/hpx/root.png?w=500&h=500&opt=lego1" -O lego1.png